Latedog/LostArts/Changelog/Dungeon__September_2020.md

 - Added a new usePattern function for the Weapon class to account for Player clones
 - Added a check in the GUI factoryTileCreation function to prevent multiple instances of it occurring at the same time due to Player clones
 - Added new useItem functions for all Drops to account for Player clones

+9/18:

+- Added getPlayerAt function to the Dungeon class to return the correct player when we also need to check for clones
+- Clones are now accounted for when lighting is checked